syncfusion-content/maui-docs/MAUI/Chat/load-more.md

 # Load More in .NET MAUI Chat (SfChat)

-In `SfChat`, scroll to the top of the message list to fetch the old messages on demand in run-time either automatically or manually(by tapping the load more button) by setting the `LoadMoreBehavior` as `LoadMoreOption.Auto` or `LoadMoreOption.Manual` respectively.
-You can also pass the parameter to the `LoadMoreCommand` using the `LoadMoreCommandParameter` property.
-Use the `IsLazyLoading` property to show the busy indicator denoting the loading operation in SfChat.
+In `SfChat`, scroll to the top of the message list to fetch the old messages on demand in run-time either automatically or manually(by tapping the load more button) by setting the [LoadMoreBehavior](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_LoadMoreBehavior) as `LoadMoreOption.Auto` or `LoadMoreOption.Manual` respectively.
+You can also pass the parameter to the [LoadMoreCommand](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_LoadMoreCommand) using the [LoadMoreCommandParameter](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_LoadMoreCommandParameter) property.
+Use the [IsLazyLoading](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_IsLazyLoading) property to show the busy indicator denoting the loading operation in SfChat.

-N> SfChat does not support LoadMore when `ShowTimeBreak` is enabled.
-Because SfListView has a limitation that `LoadMoreOption.Auto` or `LoadMoreOption.AutoOnScroll` works only when `LoadMorePosition.Bottom` is `enabled`.
+N> SfChat does not support LoadMore when [ShowTimeBreak](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Chat.SfChat.html#Syncfusion_Maui_Chat_SfChat_ShowTimeBreak) is enabled.
+Because SfListView has a limitation that [LoadMoreOption.Auto](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_Auto) or [LoadMoreOption.AutoOnScroll](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_AutoOnScroll) works only when [LoadMorePosition.End](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMorePosition.html#Syncfusion_Maui_ListView_LoadMorePosition_End) is `enabled`.

 ## Load more manually

-By default, upon reaching the top of the chat list, a load more button will be displayed if `LoadMoreBehavior` is set as `LoadMoreOption.Manual`.
+By default, upon reaching the top of the chat list, a load more button will be displayed if `LoadMoreBehavior` is set as [LoadMoreOption.Manual](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.LoadMoreOption.html#Syncfusion_Maui_ListView_LoadMoreOption_Manual).
 Clicking on this button triggers the `LoadMoreCommand`.
 In the command's action, set the `IsLazyLoading` as `true` to show the busy indicator and hide the load more button.
 Once the messages are loaded, set the `IsLazyLoading` back to `false` to hide the busy indicator.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" hl_lines="14" %}